MediaCityUK: Location

 Salford Quays, at the eastern end of the Manchester Ship Canal on the site of the former Manchester Docks, became one of the first and largest urban regeneration projects in the United Kingdom after the closure of the dockyards in 1982.
 MediacityUK, an area on both banks of the ship canal, is part of a joint tourism initiative between Salford City Council and Trafford Borough Council encompassing The Quays, Trafford Wharf and parts of Old Trafford.
 The Quays development includes The Lowry Arts Centre and the Imperial War Museum North.

 A total of 200 acre of land was earmarked for the development of MediaCityUK.
 The first phase of its development was primarily focused on a 36 acre site at Pier 9 on Salford Quays.
 In 2010 it was announced that the ITV production centre would be built on Trafford Wharf in the Metropolitan Borough of Trafford.

+The site was previously home to Manchester Racecourse via its New Barns site.